shengkedeguowang/IAQD-Reproducible-2026/README.md

 # IAQD Core Analysis

-This package retains only the material needed to study:
+This package owns the material needed to study:

 - the AQD protocol and its security weaknesses;
 - the IAQD protocol improvement and its authenticated transcript;